NIP-XX

 3. The subject field in content MUST match the p tag value.

-4. The context field in content MUST match the t tag value.
+4. The context field in content MUST be a non-empty string following namespace convention and MUST match the t tag value.

 5. The d tag MUST equal <p-tag-value>:<t-tag-value>.